Nature Canada Dismayed by Decision to Grant Green Light for Ostrander Point Wind Power Facility

 While we support the government’s intention to expand the use of clean and renewable sources of energy through the Green Energy and Green Economy Act, it must not come at the expense of protecting wildlife and intact ecosystems to enhance landscape resilience.
 Protecting wild species and wild spaces is vital if we are to buffer the effects of climate change and provide options for wildlife as they cope with our changing climate.

-We strongly believe there are sound, science-based reasons for rejecting a wind power facility inside this Important Bird Area.
-We will review more closely the Minister’s stated reasons for allowing the project to proceed, and the conditions that he has placed upon the project, before determining if we will press for a reversal of this unfortunate decision during the current appeal period.
+We strongly believe there are sound, science-based reasons for rejecting a wind power facility inside this Important Bird Area, and we intend to press for a reversal of this unfortunate decision during the current appeal period.